joblib/joblib/doc/parallel.rst

 avoid using significantly more processes or threads than the number of CPUs on a machine.

-Some third-partiy libraries -- *e.g.* the BLAS runtime used by ``numpy`` -- manage internally a thread-pool to perform their computations.
-The default behavior is generally to use number of thread equals to the number of CPU available.
-When these libraries are used with :class:`joblib.Parallel`, each worker will spawn its thread-pools, resulting in a massive over-subscription of the ressources that can slow down the computation compared to sequential one.
+Some third-party libraries -- *e.g.* the BLAS runtime used by ``numpy`` -- internally manage a thread-pool to perform their computations.
+The default behavior is generally to use a number of threads equals to the number of CPUs available.
+When these libraries are used with :class:`joblib.Parallel`, each worker will spawn its own thread-pools, resulting in a massive over-subscription of resources that can slow down the computation compared to a sequential one.
 To cope with this problem, joblib tells supported third-party libraries to use a limited number of threads in workers managed by the ``'loky'``
 backend: by default each worker process will have environment variables set to